nens/G4AW-lizard-client/README.md

 ### Internationalisation

-This webapp has language support for vietnamese and english.
+This webapp has language support for vietnamese, dutch and english.

 The language used is determined by the browser locale.
 This behavior is configurable in `i18n.js`.

-The language catalogs are located in `locales/en` and `locales/vi`.
+The language catalogs are located in `locales/vi`, `locales/nl` and `locales/en`.
 To update these catalogs with new translation strings, run:

 ```bash
 $ npm run extract